 The Razorback Dam Seal works in progress.
 Day 3.
 Shake & bake.
 The false land bridge is rolled back on the leaking wall and Bentonite layers 1 & 2 go in.
 Razorback Dam Seal nuances A total of 4 tonnes of Bentonite is applied to the new dam wall material with the excavator being used …

-Previous part Prepping the wedge wall through the middle of the existing dam as a solution for a leaking dam.
-This wall will then be rolled back in layers onto the existing leaking dam wall while being mixed with water from the upside of the dam.
-Each layer will be infused with Bentonite when rolled …
+Razorback Day 2: Tackling The Leak And Turning Things Around Previous part Prepping the wedge wall through the middle of the existing dam as a solution for a leaking dam.
+This wall will then be rolled back in layers onto the existing leaking dam wall while being mixed with water from the upside of the …

 When you want to calculate how big your dam should be – use this simple formula.
 4 units of storage for every 1 unit of required water